 Criminal Justice at Messiah College

-Restorative justice is at the heart of the criminal justice major at Messiah College.
+Restorative justice is at the heart of the criminal justice degree program at Messiah College, a top-ranked Christian college in Pennsylvania.

 Criminal justice major distinctives